-The Top 10 Ranked African National Teams For March
+The Top 10 Ranked African National Teams For April

-The top 10 ranked African national teams for the month have been revealed this week, with world football’s governing body releasing the FIFA ranking for March.
+The top 10 ranked African national teams for the month have been revealed this week, with world football’s governing body releasing the FIFA ranking for April.

 African football has experienced a shift in perceptions during the last decade, with many pundits from around globe agreeing that the quality of the game on the continent has grown immensely.